wsphillips/AMDebug.jl/README.md

 # AMDebug.jl
-Julia interface to the AMDdbgapi
+Julia interface to the ROCdbgapi